PanosEvange/HCI_course_project/README.md

 ### General MUST
-* At registration form make the submit button available only when user selects university and department.
+* ~~At registration form make the submit button available only when user selects university and department.~~
-* And only when user selects birth date.